harvard-edtech/edtech-guide/ComprehensiveGuide.md

 Within the "All Tests" folder, define which folder (category) the test should live in

-#### Global Configuration
+#### Global Resources and Values

-Determine which parts of the configuration in the test are global, shared across many tests, and should be stored globally.
-For each of those values, either find existing global values or create new ones in each profile.
+Determine which parts of the test are global, shared across many tests, and should be stored globally.
+For each of those values, put them into either `GlobalResources` or `GlobalValues`.

 #### Global Credentials

 Determine which parts of the required credentials in the test are global, shared across many tests, and should be stored globally.
-For each of those values, either find existing global values or create new ones in each profile.
+For each of those values, store them in `GlobalCredentials`.

 #### Define Path